-Born Randy Poffo, son of wrestling Legend, Angelo Poffo, Macho Man almost chose Major League Baseball over World Wrestling Entertainment.
-Poffo was signed by the St. Louis Cardinals as a catcher upon graduating high school.
-After years developing in the minor leagues, a home plate collision caused an injury to his throwing arm, ending his baseball career.
+Born Randy Poffo, son of wrestling Legend Angelo Poffo, Macho Man almost chose Major League Baseball over World Wrestling Entertainment.
+Poffo was signed by the St. Louis Cardinals as a catcher after graduating high school.
+After years developing in the minor leagues, a collision at home plate caused an injury to his throwing arm, ending his baseball career.

 Following in his father’s footsteps, Randy Poffo debuted as a wrestler in 1973 as a character named “The Spider” who looked like Spider-Man.
 This was prophetic, as Randy Savage later scored a role as wrestler “Bone Saw” McGraw in the 2002 motion picture, Spider-Man.
 It wasn’t until Georgia Championship Wrestling matchmaker Ole Anderson told Poffo that his name didn’t resemble his savage wrestling style that the name Randy Savage became known to fans.

-Joining WWE in June of 1985, Macho Man's impact was such that his services were in demand by the various managers in WWE at that time.
+Joining WWE in June 1985, Macho Man made such an impact that his services were in demand by the various managers in WWE at that time.
 But Savage introduced a young woman named Elizabeth to accompany him to the ring and manage him.
-With the First Lady of Wrestling as his manager, the Superstar’s first major achievement was reaching the finals of a one-night tournament, as part of the Wrestling Classic pay-per-view event in November of 1985.
+With the First Lady of Wrestling as his manager, the Superstar’s first major achievement was reaching the finals of a one-night tournament, as part of the Wrestling Classic pay-per-view event in November 1985.
 The following February, after a lengthy rivalry with then-Intercontinental Champion Tito Santana, Macho Man defeated the WWE Hall of Famer to earn his first WWE title.

 WrestleMania VII's romance may have been topped at SummerSlam 1991.
-That was when WWE’s favorite couple was married in a special ceremony dubbed the "Match Made in Heaven.”
+That was when WWE’s favorite couple got married in a special ceremony dubbed the "Match Made in Heaven.”

 Macho Man returned to the ring shortly after and eventually earned an opportunity for a second reign as WWE Champion at WrestleMania VIII against Ric Flair.
 Savage was successful in earning the perfect accessory to match his golden attire, and he also put to rest Flair’s false claims that he and Elizabeth were having an affair.
 After his run as champion, Macho Man sat next to Mr. McMahon and served as color commentator for the premiere season of Monday Night Raw in 1993.

-After defecting to WCW during the infamous Monday Night War, Savage won his first WCW World Championship, winning WCW's first-ever 60-Man Three-Ring Battle Royal in 1995.
+After defecting to WCW during the infamous Monday Night War, Savage claimed his first WCW World Championship by winning WCW's first-ever 60-Man Three-Ring Battle Royal in 1995.
 He would lose the title a month later to his rival, Flair, only to win it back from him for a second reign in early 1996.